Many millions of people are stuck with the habit of smoking. They know its bad for...

 Navigating in Turbulent Times: The secret of effective forecasting and how to use it to make your business more agile

-In this article, Steve Morlidge, author of "Future Ready: How to Master Business Forecasting", argues that the quality of business forecasting – used to steer an organisation – is unacceptably poor.
+In this article, Steve Morlidge, author of "Future Ready: How to Master Business Forecasting" and The Little Book of Beyond Budgeting", argues that the quality of business forecasting – used to steer an organisation – is unacceptably poor.
 He goes on to present six simple principles that will help executives significantly improve the performance of their forecast processes.
 More reliable forecasts speed up decision making and so help make businesses more agile.

 It is, therefore, no surprise that a survey of 540 senior executives recently conducted for KPMG (EIU, 2007) found that improving forecasting came at the top of the priority list for the next three years.
 ‘Ability to forecast results’ also comes at the top of the list of ‘Internal Concerns’ for CFO’s right across the globe (Karaian, 2009).